 Our interviewees reported that COSIA has allowed IHEs to expand their course offerings, including providing education courses where there were none previously.
-One university faculty member described COSIA:
+Two university faculty members described the COSIA course at their institution:

-It is a unique resource - there is nothing else being done like it, on campus, for sure.
+It is a unique resource-there is nothing else being done like it, on campus, for sure.
 [Our university] is not a school for training teachers per se.
-So a course like this does have an important place in our curriculum because there are students - science students, biology students, marine science students - who are interested in trying out something that would have to do with education or outreach.
+So a course like this does have an important place in our curriculum because there are students-science students, biology students, marine science students-who are interested in trying out something that would have to do with education or outreach.